Part 1: Causes and Symptoms

 How Degenerative Disc Disease Happens

 The spine consists of twenty-four spinal bones called the vertebrae.
-In between each pair of the vertebrae, there is an intervertebral disc, which functions as a shock absorber.
+In between each vertebrae, there is an intervertebral disc, which functions as a shock absorber.
 It protects the spine during forceful activities including lifting, running, and jumping.

 An intervertebral disc has two parts: the nucleus and the annulus.
 The nucleus is the sponge-like material in the centre.
 The ligament rings that surround the nucleus to hold it in place is called the annulus.

-Degenerative disc disease has multiple causes, including aging.
+Degenerative disc disease has multiple causes, including ageing.
 Certain types of vibration, activities, wear and tear, and even smoking can accelerate disc degeneration.
-Several studies have also proven that genetics also play a role in degenerative changes.
+Several studies have shown that genetics also plays a role in degenerative changes.

 Description of Pain

 The pain caused by degenerative disc disease may come and go as the years pass.
 Each time the pain occurs, it may feel worse compared to the last.
-If not treated properly and immediately, the pain may radiate to the buttocks or thighs.
+If not treated, the pain may radiate to the buttocks or thighs.
 It may also take longer to relieve.
-Thus, proper treatment is very important.